Affiliate Disclosure: This article contains Amazon affiliate links. If you buy through these links, we may earn a commission at no extra cost to you.

 Tank Capacity

 Tank capacity matters because it tells you how much moisture your dehumidifier can collect before you need to empty it.
 If you choose a larger tank, you’ll spend less time on maintenance and more time enjoying drier air.
-Most units offer tanks from 1 liter to 2 liters, and bigger capacities often suit larger rooms or humid spaces better.
+Most compact units offer tanks around 1 liter to 2 liters, and bigger capacities often suit larger rooms or humid spaces better.
 A 1500 ml tank or more can keep running longer without interruption, which helps when moisture levels stay high.
 Still, don’t look at tank size alone.
 Check the daily dehumidification rate too, because a fast-working unit can fill up quickly.
 Match the tank capacity to your room size and humidity level, and you’ll get more efficient moisture control overall.

 Noise Level